Haskeeb265/obsidian-vault/1 - Rough Notes/Defensive Security Intro (TryHackMe).md

 - **Trojan Horse:** Usually attached to a usable software such as video player or editor.
 Underneath which dangerous code lurks.
 Once the program is installed, the malware is also installed in your PC
 - **Ransomware:** Encrypts the files of the victim and asked for money in return for the key of the encrypted files.

+> [!NOTE] IP Address
+> 	An IP address is like a home address for your computer on the PC.
+Your IP address tells the other computers where to send the information that you request.
+> New or Unknown IP Address's mean someone suspicious or new to the network is trying to get access